Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 # Welcome

 This is the Readme for Vintage Vinyl website!
-I hope to provide all the necessary information and and answer any questions you may have.
-I decided to take the approach of making the website first on normal broswer format as in a laptop or computer, then styled and added what was needed for tablet and mobile devices.
-It is responsive on all devices, view the website here : https://vintage-vinyl-app.herokuapp.com/
+I hope to provide all the necessary information and answer any questions you may have.
+I decided to take the approach of making the website first on normal browser format as in a laptop or computer, then styled and added what was needed for tablet and mobile devices.
+It is responsive on all devices, view the website here: https://vintage-vinyl-app.herokuapp.com/

 This site was built using [GitHub Pages](https://pages.github.com/)